-- Directional signage street to primary uses: NONE

-- Restroom facilities: NONE

-- Emergency communication equipment: NONE
+- Directional signage street to primary uses: NONE - Restroom facilities: NONE - Emergency communication equipment: NONE - 6.
+Barriers That Limit Access to Existing Uses.

-- Description of each barrier and nature of limitation. - There is a log across one of the pathways near the Monroe Street trailhead that exceeds the 2 inch maximum vertical height requirement. - The slope on the other pathway that goes around the pathway with the log exceeds the 10 percent maximum slope requirement.
+- There is a log across one of the pathways near the Monroe Street trailhead that exceeds the 2 inch maximum vertical height requirement. - The slope on the other pathway that goes around the pathway with the log exceeds the 10 percent maximum slope requirement.
 The section of this pathway that slopes down to an old look out deck ranges in slope from 8.7 percent to 10.6 percent with a distance of 60 feet.
 The section of the pathway that ascends that ascends up to the main path ranges in slopes from 10.3 percent to 13.5 percent with a distance of 45 feet.
-The ADA requirement states that there must be a rest interval every 30 feet for slopes from 8.33 percent to 10 percent and there must be rest intervals every 10 feet for slopes greater than 10 percent.
+The ADA requirement states that there must be a rest interval every 30 feet for slopes from 8.33 percent to 10 percent and there must be rest intervals every 10 feet for slopes greater than 10 percent. - 7.
 Short Term Site Improvements.

 Remove the log blocking the main pathway.

-8. Long Term Site Improvements.
 Slightly regrade the slopes on the second pathway to meet the ADA requirements.

 Pembroke ADA Accessibility Survey and Recommendations Herring Run Park 211 Barker Street